 France elects regional leaders, preps for presidential vote

-PARIS (AP) — Marine Le Pen’s far right party is riding high on her tough-on-security, stop-immigration message as French voters start choosing regional leaders Sunday.
-The election is seen as a dress rehearsal for next year’s presidential vote.
+PARIS (AP) — Marine Le Pen’s far-right party is riding high on her tough-on-security, stop-immigration message as French voters start choosing regional leaders.
+The election Sunday is seen as a dress rehearsal for next year’s presidential vote.
 President Emmanuel Macron’s young centrist party is expected to fare poorly.
 It lacks a strong local political base and is suffering from frustration at his government’s handling of the pandemic.
-Turnout in Sunday’s first-round elections could hit a record low amid disillusionment with politics and virus concerns.
-Those who do show up to vote must stay masked and socially distanced and carry their own pens to sign voting registries.
+Turnout in Sunday’s first-round regional election could hit a record low amid disillusionment with politics and virus concerns.
+Those who do show up to vote must stay masked and socially distanced and carry their own pens.